Excited Black woman in plaid holding letter, male friends excited behind her

 In some ways, this is the hardest grad school admission decision—in that it’s not an actual decision.
 You just don’t know how things are going to unfold.
 But don’t despair.
 If you’ve been waitlisted for grad school, consider doing the following:

 • Make sure you follow instructions.
 After receiving a waitlist decision, be professional and do what's suggested or asked of you.
 If you're given specific instructions on what you can do next, follow them to the letter.
 If you don't receive any information about next steps, ask.
 Don’t demand, complain, or argue; just see if there is anything you can do.
 If you are told no, accept that and don't do anything.
-(It may also tell you something about the graduate institution if they don't provide you an opportunity to further address your interest in their program.)
+It may also tell you something about the graduate institution if they don't allow you an opportunity to address your interest in their program)

-• If feedback is offered, take it.
-And simply listen.
+• If feedback is offered, take it and simply listen.
 Don't become defensive or angry.
-Thank the provider of the information, and confirm if and how you are to respond.
+Thank the provider for the information, and confirm if and how you are to respond.
 For example, if the graduate program will accept a written response, write a formal letter or email as soon as you can.
 Address each issue head on and explain why and how you believe you can “overcome” the concern.

 • Request a campus interview.
 And if your interview request is granted, do not pass it up.
 If a campus interview isn't made available to you but you conducted an interview with an alumnus during the application process, contact them and ask for a recommendation letter.
 This person might even be willing to call the graduate admission committee on your behalf.